-Baseball season is here and you're probably already wondering how many Brewers games you'll get to in this year.
-Of course, you'll probably want to meet up with friends before or after the game so to help you out, here is a list of bars in the area around Miller Park.
+The Brewers season (and hopefully postseason) is heating up at American Family Field.
+And, of course, you'll probably want to meet up with friends before or after the games – so to help you out, here is a list of bars in the area around the ballpark.

 As always, if you have a favorite spot to prepare for or celebrate a Brewers' victory, feel free to post it below.